CascadeEnergy/aws-promised/README.md

 This module uses the [bluebird](https://github.com/petkaantonov/bluebird) promises library and it's [.promisifyAll](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisepromisifyallobject-target--object-options---object) method to wrap instances of AWS SDK clients in order to provide promise compliant alternative methods to all of the client's node style callback methods.
+All the methods are suffixed with "Async".

+iam.getRole => iam.getRoleAsync

 #### Usage